OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Configuration mode

-In configuration mode the system is waiting to execute some command.
-When the software is loaded for the first time, the system will enter this mode and a RED LED will light up as an indicator.
+In configuration mode, the system is waiting to execute some commands.
+When the software is loaded for the first time, the system will enter this mode, and a RED LED will light up as an indicator.

 The system automatically performs the following process:
 -   Synchronizes time and date from the RTC DS3231.
--   Activate LoRaRaw mode.
+-   Activates LoRaRaw mode.
--   Wait for command execution.
+-   Waits for command execution.

-To configure first we must execute the next command, this is responsible for synchronizing the time from the NTP server and uploading it to the RTC DS3231.
+First, we must execute the following command to configure the NTP server's time synchronization and upload it to the RTC DS3231.
  ```python:
 sincTimeRTC_ext()
 ```